TestaDiMucca/Hoarder-Util/h-util-ui/readme.md

 node_modules
 ```

-After doing all that you can try running `yarn build` in `/FrontEndApp` directory if build command works properly.
+After doing all that you can try running `yarn build` in `/client` directory if build command works properly.

-Like in this image, it successfully built the `FrontEndApp` to this `dist folder`.
+Like in this image, it successfully built the `client` to this `dist folder`.

 ![showing vue js dist folder](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/fdow7a0d1ortwp6v0an1.png)

-I think that the setup in our `FrontEndApp`.
+I think that the setup in our `client`.

 ## STEP 5: Setup Electron
 Lets Create a Folder `Electron` where we can put all our Electron Typescript Files.